Strategic Housing and Economic Land Availability Assessment (SHELAA)

 Call for sites consultation

-To inform the annual update of the SHLAA the council held a formal six week ‘call for sites’ consultation for developers, landowners or other interested parties to let us know about sites that could be suitable for residential, employment or other development.
-This consultation has now closed.
+To inform the annual update, the council held a formal six week ‘call for sites’ consultation which closed on 31 July 2017.
+This enabled developers, landowners or other interested parties to let the council know about sites that could be suitable for future development.

-Please contact the planning policy team directly if you wish to submit a site for assessment through the SHELAA using the contact details below:
+Sites can be submitted at any time, so please contact the planning policy team directly if you wish to submit a site for assessment through the SHELAA.
+Please use the contact details and site submission form below.

 Local Plan team